Entertainment & Special Event Insurance — Kelly Insurance Group

 PRODUCTION EQUIPMENT & INLAND MARINE

-Covers sound systems, lighting rigs, DJ equipment, turntables, stage monitors, mixing consoles, LED walls, and all production equipment — whether owned by you, rented from a production company, or provided by the venue.
-Covers damage, theft, and equipment failure at the venue and in transit.
-Essential for promoters who supply their own production or rent equipment that they're responsible for.
+Covers sound systems, lighting rigs, DJ equipment, turntables, stage monitors, mixing consoles, LED walls, and other production gear — whether owned by you, rented, or provided by the venue.
+Responds to damage, theft, and loss at the venue and in transit.
+Essential for promoters who supply their own production or are responsible for rented equipment.

 EMPLOYER PROTECTION